Linux range of use: Components and installation

 Besides externally visible components, such as X window managers, a non-obvious but quite central role is played by the programs hosted by freedesktop.org, such as D-Bus or PulseAudio; both major desktop environments (GNOME and KDE) include them, each offering graphical front-ends written using the corresponding toolkit (GTK or Qt).
 A display server is another component, which for the longest time has been communicating in the X11 display server protocol with its clients; prominent software talking X11 includes the X.Org Server and Xlib.
 Frustration over the cumbersome X11 core protocol, and especially over its numerous extensions, has led to the creation of a new display server protocol, Wayland.

 Installing, updating and removing software in Linux is typically done through the use of package managers such as the Synaptic Package Manager, PackageKit, and Yum Extender.
 While most major Linux distributions have extensive repositories, often containing tens of thousands of packages, not all the software that can run on Linux is available from the official repositories.
 Alternatively, users can install packages from unofficial repositories, download pre-compiled packages directly from websites, or compile the source code by themselves.
 All these methods come with different degrees of difficulty; compiling the source code is in general considered a challenging process for new Linux users, but it is hardly needed in modern distributions and is not a method specific to Linux.

 Netbooks

 Linux distributions have also become popular in the netbook market, with many devices such as the Asus Eee PC and Acer Aspire One shipping with customized Linux distributions installed.

 In 2009, Google announced its ChromeOS as a minimal Linux-based operating system, using the Chrome browser as the main user interface.
 ChromeOS initially did not run any non-web applications, except for the bundled file manager and media player.
-A certain level of support for Android applications was added in later versions.
+Netbooks that shipped with the operating system, termed Chromebooks, started appearing on the market in June 2011.

+By 2015 Chromebooks with large screens were available, and also in other forms factors such as laptop, desktop, tablet and all-in-one.
+Android applications support was added.
 As of 2018, Google added the ability to install any Linux software in a container, enabling ChromeOS to be used like any other Linux distribution.
-Netbooks that shipped with the operating system, termed Chromebooks, started appearing on the market in June 2011.